xsdk-project/HandsOnLessons/contribution_guide.md

 lesson gets scattered across multiple directories (at least given the **default**) way that Jekyll seems to handle `posts`.

 ## GitHub Style Primer

+This section is just a copy of boilerplat content from GitHub Pages template about how to use Markdown, etc. I have kept it here for convenience.

 You can use the [editor on GitHub](https://github.com/xsdk-project/HandsOnLessons/edit/master/README.md) to maintain and preview the content for your website in Markdown files.